Lee Oser: Oregon Confetti

-Pushing forty, Portland art dealer Devin Adams has been so successful conning the local Philistines that he can no longer tell actual art from the highly profitable junk that supports his living.
+In Lee Oser's fourth novel, Oregon Confetti, Portland art dealer Devin Adams has been so successful conning the local Philistines that he can no longer tell actual art from the highly profitable junk that supports his living.
 But the sudden appearance on his doorstep of the great painter John Sun, bearing a strange child, changes all that, confronting Devin with the hard facts of his life, from his lusts and obsessions to his own small part in a mass psychosis that denies the existence of love.

 Critic Anthony Domestico lists the novel among Commonweals Top Books of 2017, saying "Antic, absurdist, comic, and Catholic, this ribald novel grows out of the Evelyn Waugh and John Kennedy Toole tradition."
 In other reviews of Oregon Confetti, Oser's Catholic vantage point remained a source of contention.
 Critic Joseph Pearce listed Oregon Confetti in his list of "The Best of Contemporary Christian Fiction".

 Oser was interviewed by Crisis Magazine, Dappled Things, Law and Liberty.